-The SDO-EVE project promotes education and public outreach on the cutting-edge research and groundbreaking data of the NASA Solar Dynamics Observatory (SDO) mission.
+The SDO-EVE project promoted education and public outreach on the cutting-edge research and groundbreaking data of the NASA Solar Dynamics Observatory (SDO) mission.

 The SDO-EVE project was funded by NASA on behalf of the University of Colorado’s Laboratory for Atmospheric and Space Physics (LASP) Extreme Ultraviolet Variability Experiment (EVE), which is one of three instruments on the SDO satellite.